-Physiotherapy is the practice of diagnosing and therapizing biomechanical issues, often as the result of injury or trauma.
+Physiotherapy diagnoses and therapizing biomechanical issues, often due to injury or trauma.

 Damage to the musculoskeletal system inevitably results in a lot of function.

-Physiotherapists step in to isolate these problems and work on solutions to rehabilitate the damaged or injured movement systems to full recovery or the best possible outcome.
+Physiotherapists isolate these problems and work on solutions to rehabilitate the damaged or injured movement systems to full recovery or the best possible outcome.

-Because of this, physiotherapy is more of a sports medicine practice than an exercise science practice.
+Because of this, physiotherapy is more of a sports medicine than an exercise science practice.